krokedil/payer-b2b-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2021.09.30        - Version 2.2.1 =
+* Fix               - Change endpoint for update calls to match the new order creation endpoint.

 = 2021.09.27        - Version 2.2.0 =
 * Enhancement       - Changed API endpoint for order creation to allow us to avoid rounding issues when sending prices to Payer.